microsoft/FluidFramework/packages/tools/client-debug-view/api-report/client-debug-view.api.md

 import { IClient } from '@fluidframework/protocol-definitions';
 import { IFluidClientDebugger } from '@fluid-tools/client-debugger';
+import { ISharedObject } from '@fluidframework/shared-object-base';
 import { default as React_2 } from 'react';
-import { SharedObjectCore } from '@fluidframework/shared-object-base';

 // @public
 export interface AudienceMember {